iAbhinav/testing-mkdocs/docs/development/maven_central.md

 https://central.sonatype.org/publish/publish-guide/#deployment
 ```

-> You may use [MxToolBox](https://mxtoolbox.com/SuperTool.aspx) to verify if the record has been added or not.

 > Getting your account validated could take up to two business days.
+Though usually it takes no more than an hour or so.